jszavits/NEAR/README.md

 > gfortran NEAR.f90 -I\<*absolute path to nlopt*\>/include -L\<*absolute path to nlopt*\>/lib64 -lnlopt -lm -o NEAR mt19937.o

 After compiling, move the executable file NEAR to the main directory.

+### Windows

+Install Cygwin with Devel packages (cmake, make, gcc).
+Then follow the instructions from the nlopt website for Linux installation.

 ## Input data